unibas-tilics/tilics-admin/tooling/review-guideline.md

 <!-- END AUTHOR -->
 ```

-Pleas put your image draft for the artist(s) to the `images` directory.
+Please put your image draft for the artist(s) to the `images` directory.
 The file should have the same name as the article file, except for the
 prefix and the proper file extension.